phpMan > man > Moose(3pm)

 An "override" method is a way of explicitly saying "I am overriding this method from my

-same thing can be accomplished with a normal method call and the "SUPER::" pseudo-package;
+thing *can* be accomplished with a normal method call and the "SUPER::" pseudo-package; it is

 super

-of an "override" method, it will call the next most appropriate superclass method with the
+"override" method, it will call the next most appropriate superclass method with the same

 augment ($name, &sub)